The 2024 Annual Report is now available! Download the PDF

 Here's How You Can Help

 Once forgotten, the people of Burundi are now full of promise as, community by community, many are experiencing access to clean water for the first time.
-With more than 2 million people already served for a lifetime, you can help provide the remaining communities with water by 2030.
+With approximately 3 million people already served for a lifetime, you can help provide the remaining communities with water by 2030.

 Every gift to Amazi Water is more than a donation — it’s an investment in a country’s future.